sanomics-lab/AttFPGNN-MAML/README.md

 **Model Checkpoint & precaculated fingerprints**

-You can download the precaculated fingerprints and model checkpoint from [Google Drive](!https://drive.google.com/file/d/12yT5euhQkbYFr8gZ0mllNAGXXDF0LVcK/view?usp=sharing).
+You can download the precaculated fingerprints and model checkpoint from **[Google Drive](https://drive.google.com/file/d/12yT5euhQkbYFr8gZ0mllNAGXXDF0LVcK/view?usp=sharing)**.
 After downloading and extracting, you will obtain files related to fs_mol and MoleculeNet respectively.